gvp-study/FCND-Controls-CPP/FCND-Controls-CPP.md

 ### Performance Metrics ###

-The specific performance metrics are as follows:
+I confirmed that the code and the parameters were tuned to reach the specific performance metrics which are as follows:

  - scenario 2
    - roll should less than 0.025 radian of nominal for 0.75 seconds (3/4 of the duration of the loop)